NotoriousMaka/trip-genie/README.md

 # TripGenie

 ## Project Overview
 **TripGenie** is an AI-powered web platform designed to generate custom travel itineraries tailored to each user's preferences.
-By integrating advanced technologies such as ChatGPT 3.5 for personalized recommendations and the Trip.com API for hotel and flight bookings, the platform provides a seamless, intuitive, and highly customizable travel planning experience.
+By integrating advanced technologies such as ChatGPT 3.5 for personalised recommendations and the Trip.com API for hotel and flight bookings, the platform provides a seamless, intuitive, and highly customisable travel planning experience.
 The addition of web scraping techniques enhances the platform's functionality, delivering real-time information on weather, currency conversion, and community-generated travel reviews.

 This project is a learning endeavor aimed at extending knowledge in web development, AI integration, and web scraping techniques.
 It builds on foundational materials from a Computer Science course while introducing new challenges, such as real-time data handling, external API management, and responsive design.

----

-## Features

-### **Must-Have Features**
-1. **AI-Generated Itineraries**
-   - Utilizes ChatGPT 3.5 to create personalized travel itineraries based on user preferences (destination, budget, and duration).
-   - Recommends activities, attractions, restaurants, and hotels tailored to user interests.

-2. **Trip.com API Integration**
-   - Provides hotel and flight booking capabilities directly through the platform.
-   - Displays real-time availability and pricing for bookings.

-3. **Web Scraping**
-   - Scrapes real-time weather data from reliable sources (e.g., OpenWeatherMap.org).
-   - Gathers reviews and recommendations from community-generated content (e.g., TripAdvisor, Reddit travel forums).
-   - Includes a currency conversion tool to display costs in the user's local currency.

-4. **User Profile Management**
-   - Allows users to create profiles to save preferences, past itineraries, and booking details.
-   - Supports preference updates for improved itinerary personalization over time.

-### **Should-Have Features**
-1. **Customizable Itinerary Interface**
-   - Users can modify AI-generated itineraries by adding or removing activities, adjusting schedules, or selecting alternate attractions.
-   - Provides real-time suggestions to align new recommendations with user interests.

-2. **Advanced Filtering Options**
-   - Users can filter recommendations based on travel style (e.g., adventure, history, family-friendly), price range, or specific interests.

-### **Could-Have Features**
-1. **Local Transportation Suggestions**
-   - Generates transportation options such as bus routes, train schedules, or car rental services.
-   - Includes eco-friendly transport suggestions to appeal to environmentally conscious users.

-2. **AI-Based Travel Tips Chat**
-   - Allows users to ask location-specific questions and receive AI-generated tips or recommendations.

-### **Won't-Have Features**
-1. **Offline Itinerary Generation**
-   - The platform requires an active internet connection to deliver real-time data and recommendations.

-2. **Payment Processing for Bookings**
-   - Users will be redirected to the Trip.com website for payments to ensure security and compliance with industry standards.

 ---